Norvik-Alexian/Template_Content_Generator/README.md

 GPT-3 is also being used for automated conversational tasks, responding to any text that a person types into the computer with a new piece of text appropriate to the context.
 GPT-3 can create anything with a text structure, and not just human language text.
 It can also automatically generate text summarizations and even programming code.

+## How does GPT-3 work?
+GPT-3 is a language prediction model.
+This means that it has a neural network machine learning model that can take input text as an input and transform it into what it predicts the most useful result will be.
+This is accomplished by training the system on the vast body of internet text to spot patterns.
+More specifically, GPT-3 is the third version of a model that is focused on text generation based on being pre-trained on a huge amount of text.